Mount Airy Old-Time Retreats

 While old-time and bluegrass can be heard in Mount Airy year-round when musicians gather for impromptu jams on the street, in sessions at local breweries and restaurants, and at informal gatherings in peoples' homes, a number of public events and exhibits draw great crowds.
 The Historic Earle Theatre (built in 1938) is home of the Old-Time Music Heritage Hall, an interactive, educational museum that brings to life artifacts and exhibits relating to the lives of our prominent musicians and dancers, past and present.
 Every Thursday, the Earle attracts old-time and bluegrass musicians for a free, weekly jam session where all are welcome to participate.
 On Saturday mornings, the Earle becomes the venue for WPAQ’s "Merry-Go-Round," the second longest continuously running live radio broadcast in the nation besides the Grand Ole Opry, that showcases a variety of old-time and bluegrass acts.
 Each month, we welcome award-winning bands to play as part of the Surry Arts Council’s "Blue Ridge and Beyond" series.
 And, during the first weekend of June, thousands of old-time musicians and enthusiasts from all over the country and the world congregate at Mount Airy’s Veterans Memorial Park for the annual Fiddlers Convention.
 Here, the Surry Arts Council holds special workshops and demonstrations that celebrate local musical heritage.

-As the Surry Arts Council is dedicated to assisting in the promotion and preservation of our unique and treasured regional music as well as cultivating a wider appreciation of old-time music and dance more generally, we welcome you to join us in the foothills of the Blue Ridge Mountains for one, or both, of our second annual "Mount Airy Old-Time" retreats, February 28-March 2, 2019 and June 5-8, 2019.
+As the Surry Arts Council is dedicated to assisting in the promotion and preservation of our unique and treasured regional music as well as cultivating a wider appreciation of old-time music and dance more generally, we welcome you to join us in the foothills of the Blue Ridge Mountains for one, or both, of our annual "Mount Airy Old-Time" retreats in February and June.

 For the latest updates and news, follow the Mount Airy Old-Time Facebook event page.